snp-technologies/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL.md

 1. Microsoft Azure DevOps organisation and accounts.

-2. Developer - Local machine or a virtual machine configured with:
+2. Client - For developer - Local machine or a server configured with:

     -   Visual Studio Community 2017

     -   SQL Server Management Studio (Optional)

-2. Servers - Local machine or a virtual machine configured with:
+2. Servers - For hosting/deployment - Local machine or a server configured with:

     -   Powershell with Administrator privileges

     -   IIS

-    -   SQL Server
+    -   SQL Server (Same/Different machine)

 ## Before the hands-on lab